Bush Morning Glory: Keeps its “Cool”

 Is Bush Morning Glory Invasive?

 You may be concerned about growing bush morning glory, having heard that “morning glories” are invasive or illegal to grow in Arizona.
-This does not refer to all morning glories!
-There are over 1,000 plants with the common name morning glory.
+This does not refer to all morning glories.
+Astoundingly, there are over 1,000 plants with the common name morning glory!

 In reality, only a few species in a different genus (Ipomoea) are considered Prohibited Noxious Weeds in Arizona.
 Note that not all members of this genus are pests — Arizona has a dozen native morning glories in this genus.